aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/create-curve-polygon-geometry/_index.md

 Replace `"Your Document Directory"` with the actual folder path on your machine.

 ### Step 2: Create a Vector Layer
 Instantiate a new vector layer using the Shapefile driver.
+This is the **create vector layer** step that prepares the container for our geometry.

 ```csharp
 using (VectorLayer layer = VectorLayer.Create(path, Drivers.Shapefile))